The Ghost of Gananoque

 When we arrived, we could see several people by the partially cracked-open hangar doors.
 They were sitting down to eat at a picnic table.
 As we approached to ask if we could enter, strains of The Cult’s “She Sells Sanctuary” echoed from within the hangar, which seemed more than appropriate for a sky-diving crew!
-We were greeted warmly, of course, and given open access to look around.
-Adjusting to the darkness once stepping inside the hangar took a moment, coming in as we had from a searingly bright summer’s day.
-The only light came from the narrow slit between the main doors, and from whatever gaps in the building’s cladding that the jury-rigged patchwork of shingles and chipboard had failed to cover.
-It was like stepping into a cave.
-At first all I could see were the worn hulks of several long-retired general aviation aircraft.
-“Ahhhh… we came for nothing,” I thought with a tinge of disappointment.
-I had heard rumors several years ago that the Canso had been sold to someone in the USA, so I had half-expected our search would result this way.
-However, as my eyes settled to the gloom, I finally saw the massive bulk of a flying boat emerging from the shadows at the very back of the hangar.
+We received a warm greeting, of course, and allowed open access to look around.
+Adjusting to the darkness inside the hangar took a moment, entering as we had from a searingly bright summer’s day.
+The only light penetrating the interior blew through the narrow slit between the main hangar doors and from whatever gaps in the building’s cladding that the jury-rigged patchwork of shingles and chipboard had failed to mask.
+It felt like stepping into a cave; all I could see initially were the battered hulks of several long-retired general aviation aircraft.
+“Ohhhh… we came for nothing,” I thought with a tinge of disappointment.
+I had heard rumors several years earlier that the Canso had moved on to a new home in the USA, so I already half-expected our adventure to end empty-handed.
+However, as my eyesight settled into the gloom, I finally saw the massive bulk of a flying boat emerging from the shadows at the very back of the hangar.
 “It’s here!”
 I couldn’t help myself from exclaiming…

 - Taken on strength by Canada’s Eastern Air Command: 16 June 1944 .